growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 # Duplicate page

-When you can create a page, learn how to duplicate a page.

-If you have a page that you use repeatedly, understanding the mechanism of replication and templates can be very useful.
+If you have a page style that you use often, duplicating pages or creating templates can be very useful.

-## After the tutorial of creating a page
+## Setup - Create a page

-First, create a page for creating a hierarchy in order to duplicate the page.
+First, create a page hierarchy that you will use to store your duplicated pages.

-Press the "create" button to create a duplicate page on a guide page, such as the tutorial page.
+Press the "create" button to create a new page which will serve as the parent page for your page hierarchy.
+For this example, we will create our parent page under the `/tutorial` page:

 ![duplicate1](./images/duplicate1.png)

 ![duplicate2](./images/duplicate2.png)

-## Duplicate page
+## Duplicate a page

-Under the duplicate page, create a page for "20191101" that will be the copy source.

-Create the source page with following name "20191101" under the duplicate page.
+Under the parent page created above, create a page to use as the copy source.
+We will call this page "20191101".
+Copy the following data into your new page and save the page.

 ```
 # 20191101